How mergers and acquisitions are reviewed

-- Integrity of the persons who would control the operation of the insurer, and
+- Integrity of the persons who would control the operation of the insurer

 Our review is generally completed within 90 days.

-Under the Federal federal Hart-Scott-Rodino Act, the Federal Trade Commission (FTC) and Department of Justice (DOJ) review proposed consolidations for anti-trust issues.
-These agencies have 30 days to determine if any divestment is necessary in order to protect a competitive market.
-However, some FTC reviews may be extended beyond 30 days if additional information is requested.
-Objections are sent to the DOJ for filing with the federal court.
+Under the federal Hart-Scott-Rodino Act, the Federal Trade Commission (FTC) and Department of Justice (DOJ) review proposed consolidations for anti-trust issues.
+These agencies have 30 days to determine if any divestment is necessary to protect a competitive market.
+Some FTC reviews may extend beyond 30 days if additional information is requested.
+Objections are sent to the DOJ for potential filing with the federal court.